Strategic Sealift

 Port Operations Manager

-Cognitive skills your 1660 training built — and where they transfer.
+Cognitive skills your 1660 training built — and where they transfer in civilian work.

 Rapid Prioritization